amadzai/dune-game-oop/README.md

 The theme draws from Frank Herbert's Dune, while the characters and artwork are a frankenstein of Dota 2, Cyberpunk 2077, and other sources.

-This project served as a hands-on way to practice and showcase foundation Object-Oriented Programming concepts, using Scala as the language, and a Model-View-Controller (MVC) as the design pattern.
+This project served as a hands-on way to practice and showcase foundation Object-Oriented Programming concepts, using Scala as the language, and Model-View-Controller (MVC) as the design pattern.

 ## Table of Contents :scroll:
 - [Installation](#installation-hammer_and_wrench)